Tips to Prevent Frozen Water Pipes

 We are the only public water supplier serving Dedham and Westwood.
 This carries a great responsibility.
 Our employees strive to meet a high standard of service to our customers.
 We always welcome your input and suggestions for how to serve you.

-There will be a Board of Water Commissioners General Business Meeting on Tuesday, December 12, at 6:30 p.m.
-This meeting will be hybrid, meaning the public can join in person
+There will be a Board of Commissioners General Business Meeting on Tuesday, February 10.
+The meeting will be hybrid.
+Attendees can either join via Zoom or in person at the

 Today, the Dedham-Westwood Water District supplies over 13,000 service connections to approximately 40,000 people through 212 miles of main.
 On an average day the District pumps about 4.25 million gallons of water from seventeen groundwater wells, six in Westwood and eleven in Dedham.